 |Our mindset has lots to with our happiness…|

-What makes some people happy and others perpetually miserable is not so much the events in their respective lives but their disposition – their emotional and mental outlook to life.
+What makes some people easily find happiness and others perpetually miserable is not so much the events in their respective lives but their disposition – their emotional and mental outlook to life.

-In this article, I would like to share 5 of the most destructive attitudes that keep you locked in a perpetual state of unhappiness.
+In this article, I would like to share 5 of the most destructive attitudes that make it difficult to find happiness.

 1. Having the wrong values.